SOMATOTYPE MADE EASY

 OK!
 That’s getting too theoretical (and a little preachy) but I want you to think about the

 possibilities.
 After you find your body type you can always go back to the theory.
+Here is a general outline of how you can proceed.

 THE SOMATOTYPE CHART – WHY A TRIANGLE?

 The purpose of a graphical structure is to create anchoring positions to define the relationships of elements of a system.
 An important factor in anchoring a system is to include the balance point or middle.
-It is the location where all the elements represented by the extremes come into their closest proximity to each other creating the possibility of novel combinations.
+The middle is the location where all the elements represented by the extremes come into their closest proximity to each other creating the possibility of novel combinations.
 The middle is like the town square or “down-town’.
 A community forms around the center.
 Neighborhoods may be far flung and separated but they come together at the center.
 It is at the center where compromise is facilitated.
 The center is referred to by the Gestalt psychologists as the point of “creative indifference”.
 It is the location furthest from the demands of the extremes.

 Having identified four primary anchoring points we can now proceed to look at the triangle as it defines the possibility for understanding personality beyond the 3 somatotype descriptions.
 The possible combinations of 4 dimensions provides for 24 ways to arrange the stack by their order of rank.
 (4 x 3 x 2 x 1)